Economy of France: Government finance

 In April and May 2012, France held a presidential election in which the winner François Hollande had opposed austerity measures, promising to eliminate France's budget deficit by 2017.
 The new government stated that it aimed to cancel recently enacted tax cuts and exemptions for the wealthy, raising the top tax bracket rate to 75% on incomes over a million euros, restoring the retirement age to 60 with a full pension for those who have worked 42 years, restoring 60,000 jobs recently cut from public education, regulating rent increases; and building additional public housing for the poor.

 In June 2012, Hollande's Socialist Party won an overall majority in the legislative elections, giving it the capability to amend the French Constitution and allowing immediate enactment of the promised reforms.
 French government bond interest rates fell 30% to record lows, less than 50 basis points above German government bond rates.

+Hollande's successor as President of France, Emmanuel Macron, a centrist politician, took office in May 2017.
+His aim was to revive the euro zone’s second-largest economy.

 In July 2020, during the COVID-19 pandemic, the French government issued 10-years bonds which had negative interest rates, for the first time in its history (which means that investors buying French bonds will pay, rather than receive, interest for owning French sovereign debt).

 France possesses in 2020 the fourth-largest gold reserves in the world.

+Macron vowed in May 2023 to build factories, boost job creations and make France more independent, shaked by pension protests.